curiosusJR/curiosusJR.github.io/source/_posts/00-TODO-LIST.md

 # Things I need to do soon
 - [ ] Write a draft of the proposal report for my PhD topic.
+- [ ] Add GitAction on GitHub for automatically deploying Hexo blogs.

 # Things I had done recently